timappledotcom/BazelBlog/README.md

 ## Contributing

 Contributions are welcome!
+Please read our [Contributing Guide](CONTRIBUTING.md) for details on:

+- Development setup and workflow
+- Coding standards and best practices
+- Testing and documentation requirements
+- Release process

-Please feel free to submit issues and pull requests.
+Feel free to submit issues and pull requests!